rajpreet903/Phishbuster-API/README.md

 </div>

-The Rest API for Phishr - A Cybersecurity utility for detecting malicious Urls
+A Heroku Rest API for Phishr - A Cybersecurity utility for detecting malicious Urls